racket/rhombus/design/keyword-rest/keyword-rest.md

 [unresolved]: #unresolved-questions

 Ellipses bring up many unresolved questions.
-If those are out of scope for the design rest arguments and keyword arguments, `...` ellipses can be omitted for now, and rest arguments can still be expressed with `&`.
+If those are out of scope for the design of rest arguments and keyword arguments, `...` ellipses can be omitted for now, and rest arguments can still be expressed with `&`.
 Then once ellipses are figured out they could be added in